 Is the course difficult?

 Depends on what you think is difficult.
-On the longer route, there a few climbs to content with which riders may find slightly challenging but Ramsey Hill is no longer included so you’ll have to conquer that on a different day.
+On both routes, there are a few climbs to contend with which riders may find challenging, but Ramsey Hill is no longer included so you’ll have to conquer that on a different day.

 No. Riders will enjoy riding on paved trails, bicycle lanes and protected bikeways.
 Almost no roads will be closed to traffic.
-Bicyclists must follow the rules of the road.
 As always, bicyclists ride at their own risk and must follow the rules of the road.

 Are there support (SAG) vehicles in case of mechanical difficulties?